 The piece was broadcast on BBC Four on Sunday 17 February at 10:30pm - and then on BBC iPlayer.

-In celebration of Windrush Day, Phoenix Dance Theatre’s Windrush: Movement of the People can be seen online via the British Council from 22 June to 22 July
+In celebration of Windrush Day, Phoenix Dance Theatre’s Windrush: Movement of the People can be seen on BBC Four on 22 June and will then be available on the BBCiPlayer.

 About this Artist

 Phoenix Dance Theatre was established in Harehills, Leeds, in 1981 and is the UK’s longest standing contemporary dance company outside London.

 Sharon Watson became its seventh Artistic Director in 2009.
 She was Yorkshire Woman of the Year in 2016 and is in the Top 50 Power List of the Northern Power Women Awards and previous Chair of Leeds 2023.
 Sharon is committed to improving diversity within the arts by supporting the creative voices of women and BAME artists.